mta-solutions/fsharp-data-validation/README.md

 ### The `isNull` Helper

 This function is used with the `dispute*` family of validation operations.
-This function checks that a list like value is empty.
+It checks that a list-like value is empty.

 ### The `isNotNull` Helper

 This function is used with the `dispute*` family of validation operations.
-This function checks that a list like value is not empty.
+It checks that a list-like value is not empty.

 ### The `minLength` Helper

 This function is used with the `dispute*` family of validation operations.
-This function checks that a list like value has at least the given number of elements.
+It checks that a list-like value has at least the given number of elements.

 ### The `maxLength` Helper

 This function is used with the `dispute*` family of validation operations.
-This function checks that a list like value has no more than the given number of elements.
+It checks that a list-like value has no more than the given number of elements.

 ### The `isLength` Helper

 This function is used with the `dispute*` family of validation operations.
-This function checks that a list like value has exactly the given number of elements.
+It checks that a list-like value has exactly the given number of elements.

 ### The `hasElem` Helper

 This function is used with the `dispute*` family of validation operations.
-This function checks that a list like value has an element equal to another value.
+It checks that a list-like value has an element equal to another value.

 ### The `doesNotHaveElem` Helper

 This function is used with the `dispute*` family of validation operations.
-This function checks that a list like value does not have an element equal to another value.
+It checks that a list-like value does not have an element equal to another value.

 ### The `isEqual` Helper

 This function is used with the `dispute*` family of validation operations.
-This function checks that a value is equal to another value using `(=)`.
+It checks that a value is equal to another value using the `(=)` operator.

 ### The `isNotEqual` Helper

 This function is used with the `dispute*` family of validation operations.
-This function checks that a value is not equal to another value using `(=)`.
+It checks that a value is not equal to another value using the `(=)` operator.

 ### The `isLessThan` Helper

 This function is used with the `dispute*` family of validation operations.
-This function checks that a value is less than another value.
+It checks that a value is less than another value.

 ### The `isGreaterThan` Helper

 This function is used with the `dispute*` family of validation operations.
-This function checks that a value is greater than another value.
+It checks that a value is greater than another value.

 ### The `isLessThanOrEqual` Helper

 This function is used with the `dispute*` family of validation operations.
-This function checks that a value is less or equal to than another value.
+It checks that a value is less than or equal to another value.

 ### The `isGreaterThanOrEqual` Helper

 This function is used with the `dispute*` family of validation operations.
-This function checks that a value is greater than or equal to another value.
+It checks that a value is greater than or equal to another value.

 ### The `isValid` Helper

 This function is used with the `dispute*` family of validation operations.
-This function checks that a `Proof<'F, 'A>` is `Valid`.
+It checks that a `Proof<'F, 'A>` is `Valid`.

 ### The `isInvalid` Helper

 This function is used with the `dispute*` family of validation operations.
-This function checks that a `Proof<'F, 'A>` is `Invalid`.
+It checks that a `Proof<'F, 'A>` is `Invalid`.

 ### The `flattenProofs` Helper

-This function accepts a `Proof<'F, 'A> list` and transforms it to a `Proof<'F, 'A list>`.
+This function accepts a `Proof<'F, 'A> list` and transforms it into a `Proof<'F, 'A list>`.

 ### The `raiseIfInvalid` Helper